msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 # We can use this to understand sympathy

 Sympathy equally can be thought of as a kind of awareness.
 At least in a range of paradigm cases, we can think of it as an awareness of the feelings of someone else.
-I want to restrict myself to such paradigm cases.
-So let's see how this works.
+For clarity of exposition, I want to restrict myself to such paradigm cases here.

 Hisham is in panic because he's chased by a wild dog.
 Zaynab, an onlooker, has a sympathetic reaction to Hisham's suffering.
-She becomes aware of Hisham's anxiety.
-This is an awareness by experience: it consists in Zaynab's feeling some way.
+She watches and hears Hisham and becomes 'feels along' with his anxiety.
+She's affected by his feelings.
+This is awareness by experience: it consists in Zaynab's feeling some way, a feeling that enables her to know that Hisham is in a state of terror.

-## The four theories of moral sympathy
+## This gives us four theories of sympathy
-We can now see that applying the two earlier distinctions can shed light on what elements or relations are involved in such a sympathetic response.
-This gives us four 'theories' of sympathy.
+We can now see that applying the two earlier distinctions can shed light on what elements or relations are involved in Zaynab's sympathetic response.
+Is Zaynab's awareness mediated or not?
+Does it depend on the actuality of what she feels or not?
+We can represent the resulting four understanding of sympathy in a diagram.

 SYMPATHY | Dependent | Independent
 --- | --- | ---
-Immediate | A: ? | B: ?
-Mediate | C: Contagion | D: Simulation
+Immediate | A: Naïve realist | B: Intentionalist Mediate | C: Contagion | D: Simulation

+Alvin Goldman writes about sympathy that it is a low-level mental simulation "in which one mental process matches another one, or is launched in an attempt to match another one."[@goldman2009aa, p.
+246] Similarly, in a recent paper Amy Coplan maintains that sympathising "the observer replicates or reconstructs the target's experiences", experiences that are not directly accessible through the observer's perception [@coplan2011aa, p.
+5-6].
+In fact, the vast majority of authors that have recently discussed sympathy more or less take it for granted that Zaynab's sympathy for Hisham is somehow mediated by her own feeling.
+When Zaynab sympathises with Hisham, the feeling she's immediately aware of is a 'mirror image' of Hisham's anxiety.
+Sympathy at root is a kind of 'replicating' or 'mirroring' of feeling.

+In other words, the current consensus among authors who assume that we have a sympathetic capacity is that sympathy either consists in a form of emotional contagion, or in a form of mental simulation.
+And if this is right, then the way of looking at the issue I propose here reveals current discussions to be limited in outlook.
+Besides discussions over details, they are constrained to the dispute over whether the contagion or the simulation model best captures our sympathetic responses.

+(Note, there is a claim about low level empathy, by some called basic empathy, by others 'mirroring'. )

 ## Mediate and immediate sympathy

-Is Hisham's anxiety the immediate object of Zaynab's awareness?
+But let us now suppose that Hisham's anxiety is the immediate object of Zaynab's awareness.
+What Zayneb feels _is_ Hisham's fear---she does not to have any feeling of her own.
+This view will be shared by those

 A negative answer is what underpins most simulation approaches to sympathy.
 When we sympathise with someone, we simulate their mental state by 'running offline' some of our own mental processes.
 The result is a feeling of ours that figures as an encapsulated, offline element of our overall mental state.
 If the answer is yes, on the other hand, then we may say that the traditional way of thinking about sympathy as a capacity to 'feel what others feel' seems very apt.

 ## Dependent and independent sympathetic awareness
+On the other hand, o

-Now, to our second question: Is Zeynep's sympathetic state dependent on the actual existence of its immediate object?
+Now, to our second question, Is Zaynab's sympathetic state dependent on the actual existence of its immediate object?
 We should keep in mind that, as we just saw, there will be two opposed views on what these immediate objects are.
 They are either the 'target' feelings of the other person, or they are something else.
 Can we experience a feeling of anxiety when there is none?
 If we think that sympathetic awareness is intentional, then this must be possible.
 If, on the other hand, we think of it as a dependent awareness, then it cannot be so.

-This gives us four ways of thinking about sympathy.

 ### Representationalism (A)

 ### Naïve realism (B)

+As Whitehead characterises sympathy, it is "feeling the feeling _in_ another and feeling conformally _with_ another" [@whitehead1979aa, p.
+162].
+This captures both aspects of immediacy and dependence (you can't feel with another if the other doesn't feel it).

 ### Off-line simulation (C)

-This seems to be what Amy Coplan defends.
-She thinks that in  sympathising "the observer replicates or reconstructs the target's experiences", which points to the role of these replicated passions as mediators or proxies.
-And she thinks that by doing this we represent a target's states that are not directly accessible through the observer's perception [@coplan2011aa, p.
-5-6].
+This seems to be what

 ### Emotional contagion (D)